 To help ensure the factual accuracy of our observations and conclusions, staff from our Office communicate with the auditee's senior management throughout the value-for-money audit or review.
-Early in the process, our staff meet with management to discuss the objective and criteria, and the focus, of our work in general terms.
+Early in the process, our staff meet with management to discuss the objective and criteria and the focus of our work in general terms.
 During the audit or review, our staff meet with management to review progress and ensure open lines of communication.
-At the conclusion of on-site work, management is briefed on our preliminary results.
-A draft report is then prepared and discussed with the auditee's senior management, which provides written responses to our recommendations.
-These are discussed and incorporated into the draft report, which the Auditor General finalizes with the deputy minister or head of the agency, corporation or grant-recipient organization, after which the report is published in Chapter 3 of the Annual Report.
+At the conclusion of on-site work, management is briefed on the preliminary results of the work.
+A draft report is then prepared and discussed with the auditee's senior management.
+The auditee's management provides written responses to our recommendations, and these are discussed and incorporated into the draft report.
+The Auditor General finalizes the draft report (on which the Chapter 3 section of the Annual Report will be based) with the deputy minister or head of the agency, corporation or grant-recipient organization, after which the report is published in the Annual Report.